 - Then lightly spray the model and one side of the lower forward bridge plate, you want just enough to look gray without adding a lot of weight.
 I used Flat Dark Aircraft Gray #1226.
 Don’t paint too close to the model or you risk melting the foam.
 The foam sanded edges and surface have a texture, it will not be possible to get a smooth shiny paint job like on normal smooth surfaces but that’s totally fine.
 When removing the masking for the vertical stab, If any paint pulls up just touch up with a small brush.

-- If you get the stickershock decals, once you place the decal, use a hair dryer on hot to soften it and then press down with your finger it will set into the surface nicely.
+- If you get decals from stickershock, once you place the decal, use a hair dryer on hot to soften it and then press down with your finger it will set into the surface nicely.

 - You can use a black fine line sharpie to add panel lines or details if desired.